-Clean water is at the heart of summertime fun for many New Yorkers.
+Clean water is at the heart of summertime fun for millions of Coloradans.
 We swim at a favorite creek, fish in a nearby river, sail or kayak on the lake, or simply hike along a beautiful stream.
-In short, the summer reminds us that New York’s waterways are vital to our quality of life.
+In short, the summer reminds us that Colorado’s waterways are vital to our quality of life.
 We should be doing everything we can to protect them.

 As the summer draws to a close, Environment Colorado Research & Policy Center’s second annual Summer Fun Index provides a numerical snapshot of people engaging in water activities.
 And this year, we have a special reason to celebrate: on August 28th, the Environmental Protection Agency’s new Clean Water Rule goes into effect—helping to ensure that all our waters are safe for swimming and fishing by restoring Clean Water Act protections to thousands of waterways across the country.